psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 Yn þe wyrschyp he made a feste;
 He hopyd god wold hym quyte.

-Hys ryalty he forderyd ay,
+Hys ryalty he forderyd ay, `['His munificence, he continued ever.'
+In N. E. D. the earliest citation of * royalty ' with this meaning is 1548.
+E. reads, This rialte he made than Aye.]`
 To hys maners wer sold a-wey,
 That hym was left bot one;
 And þat was of lytell valew,
 That he and hys wyfe so trew
 Oneth myȝht lyfe þer-one.
 Hys men, þat wer so mych of pride,
-Wente a-wey one euery syde;
+Wente a-wey one euery syde; `[At this point this story differs from Sir Amadace, of which the beginning is strikingly similar.
+Sir Amadace is advised to "putte away fulle mony of ȝour men," but prefers to conceal his straitened circumstances, and keeps up appearances by being more liberal than ever, 37-60.]`
 With hym þer left not one.
 To duell with hym þer left no mo
 Bot hys wyfe and his chylder two;
 Than made he mekyll mone.

-Yt fell on a crystewmes eue;
+Yt fell on a crystewmes eue; `[Notice the rimes cue, wyfe (O. E. ī: O. E. æ ) which indicate a pronunciation of the sound from O. E. ī tending toward the modern pronunciation.
+Cf. Note to 219, 222, 225, 228.]`
-Syr clegys and his wyfe,
+Syr clegys and his wyfe, `[E. has: The kynge be-thouȝt hym full Evyn.]`
-They duellyd by cardyff syde.
+They duellyd by cardyff syde. `[Caerleon, near Cardiff, is the more usual center in Arthurian story.]`
 When it drew to-werd þe none,
-Syr clegys fell in swownywg sone;
+Syr clegys fell in swownywg sone; `[swownywg: Not unusual for heroes of medieval romance.
+See Floris and Blauncheflur, 246, etc.]`
 Wo be-thought hym þat tyde,
 What myrth he was wonte to hold,
-And he, he had hys manors solde,
+And he, he had hys manors solde, `[E. offers the better reading, And howe he hade his maners sold.]`
 Tenandrys and landes wyde.
-Mekyll sorow made he þer;
+Mekyll sorow made he þer; `[Mekyll: Northern dialect.
+Cf. also 107.
+In each of these cases E. has the Southern form mech.]`
 He wrong hys hondes and wepyd sore,
-ffor fallyd was hys pride.
+ffor fallyd was hys pride. `[pride, wyde, tyde, syde.
+These rimes, which arc the same in E., are sufficient to indicate a non-Southern dialect.]`

 And as he walkyd vppe and done,
 Sore sȝeng, he herd a sowne